miica37/Shenya/docs/maya.rst

 |

 .. note::
-   If the image displayed in this docs is too small, right click on the image and "Open Image in New Tab" to see the full resolution.
+   If the image displayed in this document is too small, right click on the image and "Open Image in New Tab" to see the full resolution.

 |